letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

 Before we talk about continuous deployment let's setup continuous integration.

-Specifically, we will add a GitHub Actions workflow that builds and tests our code before it is merged into master.
+Specifically, we will add a GitHub Actions workflow that builds and tests your code before it is merged into master.

 Copy over the `.github/workflow/prod.yml` file to your repository.

----
+This file defines the workflow.
+Let's go through it:

 ```yaml
 on: